Dr4tez/sing-box4asus/readme.txt

 1. You should be able to create or at least edit sing-box configs for yourself.
 Documentation: https://sing-box.sagernet.org/.
 A template of my config is installed with the sing-box script.
 2. Only routers with the following processor architectures are supported: ARMv8/AArch64 and ARMv7/AArch32.
 3. If IPv6 is enabled in your router settings, it is not recommended to use this script, as it will likely not function as intended in most cases.
+4. If you need access from the Internet to any device in your router's network via port forwarding, do not add the IP address of this device when configuring the script, otherwise there will be no access.
-4. Your router must have a mounted flash drive with Entware installed on it.
+5. Your router must have a mounted flash drive with Entware installed on it.
 The sing-box core will be installed on it, and during its operation, a directory with UI and a cache file will be created there.
 Installing these components in the router's internal memory is not desirable and often impossible due to its limitations, and is not considered.
-5. If you notice bugs in the script or can improve/optimize the script, please share this information with me.
+6. If you notice bugs in the script or can improve/optimize the script, please share this information with me.

 II.
 Features of configuring sing-box on a router.
 1. Generally, DNS servers and their rules are specified at the beginning of the sing-box configuration file (config.json).
 However, on a router, these settings are ignored for the sing-box tun interface due to the router's dnsmasq, which intercepts DNS requests.
 As a result, all DNS requests from devices whose traffic is routed through the sing-box tun interface are always directed to the DNS server specified in the router's settings.
 Nevertheless, DNS settings in the configuration file are still necessary for the proper functioning of inbounds, which act as proxy servers, such as mixed, they rely on these DNS settings.